February 18, 2025

 • 🔒 Legal Risk Management

-Tracking state franchise approvals shouldn’t rely on email chains or spreadsheets.
+Tracking state franchise registration status shouldn’t rely on email chains or spreadsheets.
 With so many moving parts—across legal, sales, and development—franchisors need a visual, real-time way to see where they’re legally allowed to sell.

-With Zors, franchisors can overlay color-coded state approval status directly on their territory maps, giving teams instant clarity on where they can engage leads and where they need to hold off.
+With the Zors franchise intelligence platform, franchisors can map territories and overlay color-coded franchise registration status, giving teams instant clarity on where they can engage leads and where they need to hold off.
 This visibility connects compliance to day-to-day operations, helping sales reps avoid costly missteps and allowing brokers to focus on qualified prospects.

 🚀 Ready to simplify franchise compliance and accelerate growth?
 Sign up for Zors today and start visualizing where you're approved to sell—before your next lead comes in.

-Franchise compliance might seem like a legal box to check—but state franchise approval is fundamental to smart growth.
+Franchise compliance might seem like a legal box to check—but state franchise registration is fundamental to smart growth.

 By proactively managing where you’re approved and where you’re not, you: